-When the director Rapman and the stars of his film "Blue Story" went to see how Arsenal in the Community work with teenagers they were blown away by the impact the club and Premier League Kicks are having in north London.
+When the director Rapman and the stars of his film "Blue Story" went to see how Arsenal in the Community work with teenagers before the start of the coronavirus pandemic, they were blown away by the impact the club and Premier League Kicks are having in north London.

-“There needs to be more light on this,” Rapman, pictured above, centre, said.
-“I love seeing young kids coming from unprivileged backgrounds striving for better.
+"There needs to be more light on this," Rapman, pictured, above and centre, said during the visit.
+"I love seeing young kids coming from unprivileged backgrounds striving for better.

 "I want to see them trying to get out of the situation they're in.
 It's one thing wanting to leave the situation you're in, but you have to be working towards it, and if they're in the Kicks scheme, that’s the first step."